Hot perturbative QCD in a very strong magnetic background: Pressure and chiral condensate

 \end{widetext} and $\boldsymbol{k}_L=(i\omega_\ell^B,k_z)$, $\boldsymbol{p}_L=(i\omega_{n_1}^F,p_z)$, $\boldsymbol{q}_L=(i\omega_{n_2}^F,q_z)$.
 Here we restrict our discussion to the case where $\mu=0$.
 At this point one can follow two different paths: \begin{itemize} \item First evaluate the Matsubara sums and then the momentum integrations.
 This was the path followed in Ref. \cite{Blaizot:2012sd}.
 This has the advantage of producing an expression that is also valid in the case where $\mu\ne 0$.
 However, the resulting integrals are quite involved numerically due to intertwined divergences.

 \item First evaluate the momentum integrals and then carry out the Matsubara sums numerically at $\mu =0$.
-This produces a term that depends on temperature and magnetic field which can not be separated into vacuum and medium contributions. \end{itemize}
+This produces a term that depends on temperature and magnetic field which can not be separated into vacuum and medium contributions.
+This is the path we will fallow in this work. \end{itemize}

 Using the Dirac delta and the Kronecker delta in Eq. (\ref{G_ini}), one obtains \begin{widetext}

 \end{widetext} where $\omega_\ell = 2\pi \ell T$ and $\omega_{n_2}=(2n_2+1)\pi T$.
 Now one can first compute the integrals, which yields